Kültəpə: Research

-Copper-arsenic
+According to recent research (2019), the data from Kültepe I and the nearby Kültepe II indicate that "the adoption of a productive economy in the South Caucasus probably results from several events, including the migrations of peoples from Iran and Mesopotamia".
+In regard to Kura–Araxes culture in the last quarter of the 4th millennium, it seems that the peoples that settled at Kültepe I were culturally distinct from those that settled at Kültepe II.

+Copper–arsenic

-Soviet scientists decided that Kultepe (Kul'tepe) is the place where the first items made of copper-arsenic alloys, dating back to the 4th millennium BC, were found in the South Caucasus.
+Soviet scientists decided that Kultepe (Kul'tepe) is the place where the first items made of copper–arsenic alloys, dating back to the 4th millennium BC, were found in the South Caucasus.

 The local method of arsenic copper production was confirmed by results of chemical investigation and casting forms and the remains of casting discovered there.

 Regional influence

-Archaeological site Alikemek Tepesi is located in the Mugan plain along the Aras (river).
-Some archaeologists speak of the ancient Alikemek-Kul'tepe culture of southeastern Caucasus, that followed the Shulaveri-Shomu culture, and covered the transition from the Neolithic to Chalcolithic periods (c.
+Archaeological site Alikemek Tepesi is located in the Mughan plain along the Aras river.
+Some archaeologists speak of the ancient Alikemek-Kul'tepe culture of southeastern Caucasus, that followed the Shulaveri–Shomu culture, and covered the transition from the Neolithic to Chalcolithic periods (c.
 4500 BC).
 Aratashen (following level II) was also part of this culture.